 Welch agrees with this gentle approach, noting that potty training is not just a question of knowing they have to go.
 She says other components include language, ability and motivation.
 For language, decide early on what that’s going to be, whether it’s “pee” or “urine” for urination or “poop” or “BMs” for bowel movements, etc. Use the words you’ve chosen when talking to your children and changing their diapers so they have that language and can communicate with you.

-For ability, children need to be able to crawl or walk to the potty, be adept enough to take down their own pants and wipe themselves and re-dress themselves.
+For ability, children need to be able to crawl or walk to the potty, be adept enough to take down their own pants, wipe themselves and re-dress themselves.

 As for motivation, every child is different.
 Some, says Dr. Sonna, may be so sensitive to a dirty diaper that potty training is almost a relief for them.
 Others may be motivated by older siblings or peers who are already potty trained.
-By taking our brief assessment, Pull-Ups® can help determine what type of personality your potty trainee is and provide tips and advice based on the results.
+Our brief assessment can help determine what type of personality your potty trainee is — and point you to tips and advice based on the results.